bentoml/bentoctl/docs/quickstart.md

 # Quickstart

 This guide walks through the steps of building a bento and deploying it.
 For the sake of completion, we will be deploying into AWS Lambda.
 You can also try deploying to other cloud services.
-The entire list of cloud services and configuration is mentioned in the [Cloud Service specific Guides(LINK HERE)
+The entire list of cloud services and configuration is mentioned in the [cloud deployment reference](./cloud-deployment-reference/) section.

 This quickstart will use the iris classifier bento with `/classify` API endpoint created in the BentoML quickstart guide as an example bento.